 The average monthly car payment in 2018 was approximately $550 for a new car.
 Your monthly payments are calculated based on the car’s cost and the loan’s length, plus interest.
 Your monthly payment is approximately 30% of the total amount.
 Ensure you can pay the required amount before accepting the loan agreement.
 If the car you choose to buy is expensive, then your car payments will be costly.

 Repairs and Maintenance

-A new car owner rarely set aside money or plans for maintenance, which causes unexpected spending.
-Even though a car’s maintenance isn’t a monthly expense, it can be expensive, and it does add up.
+A new car owner rarely sets aside money or plans for regular maintenance or auto repairs, which causes unexpected spending.
+Even though a car’s maintenance isn’t a monthly expense, it can be expensive went trying to find auto parts that fit your budget, and it does add up.
 Affordable car parts can also be difficult to find, depending on the make and model.
 For example, Subaru WRX parts are harder to find than spare parts for Honda Civics.
 That’s because there are fewer Subarus on the road than Hondas.
 Repairs and maintenance can run new car owners approximately $2000 per year, depending on the car being purchases.
 Maintenance fees will ultimately cost a car owner about 30% of the total cost of the car.

 Every state in the US requires a car owner to have car insurance.
 While some car owners view insurance as not necessary, it is.
 The average cost of a car per year is $1,555, approximately $130 per month.
 Your age, credit score, and the state you live in will determine the amount you will pay for insurance.
 For example, USAA insurance is ranked as the most affordable provider in the country compared to its competitors.
 If you want more coverage, you will have to pay more money.
 Insurance fees make up approximately 20% of the total cost of a car.